Chase Preapproval: How To Prequalify for Chase Credit Cards

 - Some form of travel insurance.
 Chase travel insurance typically includes protection against flight cancellations and car rental collisions and damages.
 Some cards also include the option to receive emergency care abroad if needed.

 - Travel upgrade opportunities.
-These upgrades can involve hotel accommodations and flight bookings, complimentary meals in-flight or at hotels, annual travel credit, and free checked luggage.
-You need to look out for these offers, though, with Chase partners.
+These upgrades can involve hotel accommodations and flight bookings, complimentary meals in-flight or at hotels, annual travel credit and free checked luggage.
+You need to look out for these offer with Chase partners, though.

 - Fraud protection.
 This benefit allows you to dispute or report any unauthorized purchases that turn up on your monthly statement.
 Again, check the terms and conditions of your Chase card to make sure you understand how this benefit works for you.